Ryan Lowe: Preston North End

 Immediately following his departure from Plymouth on 7 December 2021, Lowe was appointed manager of Championship side Preston North End.
 He took Preston to a 13th-place finish in his first season, with the club finishing 12th and 10th in the following two seasons.

-On 12 August 2024, after just one game of Preston's 2024–25 season (a 2–0 home defeat by Sheffield United), Lowe left the club by mutual consent; Preston director Peter Ridsdale said Lowe had asked to leave - "He told me he wanted a break, a change. ... we didn't initiate it."
+On 12 August 2024, after just one game of Preston's 2024–25 season (a 2–0 home defeat by Sheffield United), Lowe left the club by mutual consent.
+Preston director Peter Ridsdale said Lowe had asked to leave - "He told me he wanted a break, a change. ... we didn't initiate it."

 Wigan Athletic

 On 12 March 2025, Lowe was appointed head coach of League One side Wigan Athletic on a three-and-a-half year contract.
 Preston North End CEO Peter Ridsdale said he was "delighted" for Lowe.
 On 1 April 2025, Lowe was red-carded following angry exchanges in the technical area after Wigan conceded a 92nd-minute goal in a home defeat by Bolton Wanderers.
 Lowe gained his first win as manager in his seventh game, a 1–0 win at his former club and already relegated Shrewsbury Town on 18 April 2025.
+On 7 February 2026, a 6–1 defeat at Peterborough United left Wigan in the relegation zone following a seven-game winless run, and Lowe was dismissed as head coach.

 Style of management

 Lowe's managerial style has been influenced by Jürgen Klopp, Pep Guardiola, Rafa Benítez and Lowe's long-time friend Steven Gerrard, among others.
 He is attack-minded, and Bury in 2018–19 were one of the Football League's highest-scoring teams; their style, described as "gung-ho", soon brought success as the club finished second in League Two and earned promotion back to League One.
-Lowe explained in an interview with The Guardian that he wanted to instil a "winning philosophy" and that, by outscoring their opponents, Bury would have a greater chance of achieving that goal.
+Lowe stated in an interview with The Guardian that he wanted to instil a "winning philosophy" and that, by outscoring their opponents, Bury would have a greater chance of achieving that goal.
 The on-field strategy was effectively a 3-1-4-2 formation.